twigikit/algo-trading-homework/README.md

 <img src="./diagram/nc_classification_rpt.png" alt="drawing" width="300" height = "120"/>

-* An overall accurary score of 52% (lower than to the baseline)
+* The new model has an overall accurary score of 52% (lower than the baseline).
-* The prediction on sell signal has a slightly higher precision score but a significantly improved recall score as compared to the baseline performance.
+* The prediction on sell signal is better with a slightly higher precision score and a significantly improved recall score as compared to the baseline performance.
 * The prediction on buy signal is reasonably acceptable with a precision score of 56% and recall score of 65%.
-* The new model performed slightly worse than the baseline model.
-New model provided 2% lower cumulative return than the baseline for the same investment window up to 22/01/2022.
+* New model provided 2% lower cumulative return than the baseline for the same investment window up to 22/01/2022.
+The new model performed worse than the baseline model.
-*  The new model performed worse than the tuned trading algorithm.
-New model provided 58% lower return than the tuned trading algorithm for the same investment window up to 22/01/2022.
+* New model provided 58% lower return than the tuned trading algorithm for the same investment window up to 22/01/2022.
+The new model performed worse than the tuned trading algorithm.

 The graph below compares the cumulative return from the machine learning model using a new classifer to the baseline performance.<br>